-Processing Sound
+Processing sound

-Sound is changes or vibrations in air pressure.
+- ✤ As we have seen, sound is changes or vibrations in air pressure.
 It has a number of characteristics which we can differentiate.
-Pitch is the frequency of the sound.
-A low frequency produces a low pitch, a high frequency, a high pitch.
-Loudness is proportional to the amplitude of the sound; the frequency remains constant.
-Timbre relates to the type of the sound: sounds may have the same pitch and loudness but be made by different instruments and so vary in timbre.
-The human ear can hear frequencies from about 20 Hz to 15 kHz.
-The auditory system performs some filtering of the sounds received, allowing us to ignore background noise and concentrate on important information.
+Pitch is the frequency of the sound. - ✤ A low frequency produces a low pitch, a high frequency, a high pitch.
+Loudness is proportional to the amplitude of the sound; the frequency remains constant. - Timbre relates to the type of the sound: sounds may have the same pitch and loudness but be made by different instruments and so vary in timbre.
+We can also identify a sound's location, - since the two ears receive slightly different sounds, owing to the time difference between the sound reaching the two ears and the reduction in intensity caused by the sound waves reflecting from the head.